 I recommend refinancing if you can save at least 0.25% on interest and break even within 12-18 months.
 If you go the no-cost refinance route like I did, then your breakeven is immediate, even if the interest rate is slightly higher.

-If you’re looking for some competitive mortgage rates, check out Credible.
-They allow you to get free, competitive, real refinance quotes in one place from multiple qualified private lenders in under three minutes.
-Mortgage rates are at all-time lows, but are set to go up as the economy recovers.
+If you’re looking for some competitive mortgage rate, you can get free mortgage rate quotes online.
+Get more free, competitive, real refinance quotes in one place from multiple qualified private lenders in under three minutes.
+The more quotes you get, the more confidence you know you’re getting the lowest rate possible, no matter the environment.